singlestore-labs/singlestoredb-python/docs/_build/html/_sources/getting-started.rst.txt

 must be a dictionary, where the keys map to the names given in the substitutions and the values are the values to substitute.

+In the example below, ``:pattern`` is replaced with the value ``"auto%"``.
+All escaping and quoting of the substituted data values is done automatically.

 .. ipython:: python

    with conn.cursor() as cur: